chuazy94/zy_blog_2/_posts/2021-06-15-euros-prediction-md2.md

 <em>Weighted xGA (<span style="color:red">0.655</span> - 0.779)

 Both teams know that this game could prove crucial in getting through to the next round.
 Germany had a positive performance against the French despite a 1-0 loss where they generated an xG of 1.32.
 Portugal had a terrific game against Hungary, mustering a total of 3.08 xG despite only opening the scoring in the 84th minute against the Hungarians.
 We think Portugal's exciting squad (especially in midfield) would and the German's lack of a world class number 9 will be the deciding factor in this game. **Portugal 2-1 Germany**.

+ All the best and as always,  <a href="https://www.buymeacoffee.com/zychua">beers</a>! are always welcomed!